zaratsian/game-serving-architecture/gameservers/README.md

 This is an example of using [Terraform][tf] to create the supporting infrastructure for Google Cloud Game Servers as well as create and rollout a Fleet across all the Game Server Clusters.

-NOTE: This is a modified version of the demo, hosted at https://github.com/googleforgames/cloud-game-servers-examples/tree/master/terraform-4-cluster

 This example:

 - Creates 4 GKE Clusters: